osxfuse/osxfuse/README.md

 Build Instructions
 ------------------

-The build script locates automatically all supported installations of Xcode in the top level of the Mac OS X startup volume and the Applications folder.
-It builds a distribution package compatible with as many versions of OS X as possible (depending on the versions of Xcode that are installed).
+The build script automatically locates all supported installations of Xcode in the top level of the Mac OS X startup volume and the Applications folder.
+It builds a distribution package compatible with the currently running version of OS X.

-* Xcode 3.2: FUSE for OS X can be built for Mac OS X 10.5 to 10.8.

-* Xcode 4.0, 4.1, 4.2, 4.3: FUSE for OS X can be built for Mac OS X 10.6 to 10.8.

-* Xcode 4.4, 4.5, 4.6: FUSE for OS X can be built for OS X 10.7 and 10.8.

-* Xcode 5.0: FUSE for OS X can be built for OS X 10.8

-* Xcode 5.0.1: FUSE for OS X can be built for OS X 10.8 and 10.9

 ---